Recognizing the clave in salsa is one of the most challenging tasks for dancers. Yet very few videos or posts explain how to find it.

 The pattern 3/2 is the most commonly used one.
 Therefore, we will focus our attention on it.
 But the principle would be exactly the same for 2/3 songs.

-🔴 Level 1 video: Understand the rhythm and patterns of the clave in rumba
+🇨🇺 Level 1 video: Rhythm and patterns of the clave in rumba

 This video teaches you how to identify the clave in a typical Cuban rumba song.
-To avoid any accusation of “picking up my songs” (which is what most of the phony salsa teachers do), I selected the first video that came-up when I typed “Cuban rumba dance” on YouTube.
-You can type the same keywords and that video will come-up.
-Then I broke it down the way I heard it, playing along with the musician, and showing some steps as well.
-It’s therefore a great first level guide to use over and over.
-If you are still tempted to brush this one aside because it is not salsa, I can tell only one thing YOU WILL FAIL AND WILL NEVER BE ABLE TO UNDERSTAND THE CLAVE SALSA.
+To avoid any accusation of “picking up my songs” (which is what most of the phony salsa teachers do), I selected the first video that came up when I typed “Cuban rumba dance” on YouTube.
+You can type the same keywords, and that video will come up.
+Then I broke it down the way I heard it, playing with the musician, and showing some steps.
+It’s, therefore, an excellent first-level guide to use over and over.
+If you are still tempted to brush this one aside because it is not salsa, I can tell you only one thing YOU WILL FAIL AND WILL NEVER BE ABLE TO UNDERSTAND THE CLAVE SALSA.

-I advise people who are serious about their training to spend at least 6 weeks listening exclusively to rumba songs.
+I advise people who are serious about their training to spend at least six weeks listening exclusively to rumba songs.
 You choose any random Cuban rumba song then you play along.
 Use two sticks and start playing.
-Then add-up very few simple left/right steps or forward backward.
-The point here is not to dance salsa, but to get the rhythm.
-The secret of my training is that I use rumba, chango etc as music when I work on my body movement.
-That way I am training my ears passively while actively training my body.
-Do that and you will see the difference it makes to your salsa game in the long run.
+Then add up very few simple left/right steps or forward-backward.
+The point here is not to dance salsa but to get the rhythm.
+The secret of my training is that I use rumba, chango, etc., as music when I work on my body movement.
+That way, I am training my ears passively while actively training my body.
+Do that, and you will see the difference it makes to your salsa game in the long run.

 ■ What if I dance LA or NY style?

 The principle does not change at all.
-Once you have developed great hearing for the music and you can move your body, you can accommodate to the style you want.
+Once you have developed great hearing for the music and can move your body, you can accommodate the style you want.
 Moreover (and that’s why I say salsa has nothing to do with salsa steps), what you are doing is finding the patterns.
-Once you can clearly identify them, you can “write” whatever code you want (on 1, on 2, on 10,000 or 10 billion if you want).
+Once you can identify them, you can “write” whatever code you want (on 1, on 2, on 10,000, or 10 billion if you want).

 ■ Why should I spend so much time on this hearing?

-I could give you tones of examples of people who learned salsa steps and, who after 10, 15, 20 years still cannot dance salsa on beat.
-I know such examples because when I started, I thought these people knew how to dance salsa, even if I was not so impressed with their body movement.
-Then I researched the topic and realised guys like Maykel Fonts, Yoannis Tamayo, practice rumba and other afro-Cuban dances a lot, even more than salsa.
+I could give you many examples of people who learned salsa steps and who, after 10, 15, or 20 years still cannot dance salsa on the beat.
+I know such examples because when I started, I thought these people knew how to dance salsa, even if I was not so impressed with their body movements.
+Then I researched the topic and realized guys like Maykel Fonts, Yoannis Tamayo, practice rumba and other afro-Cuban dances a lot, even more than salsa.
 So, I wondered why.
-The more I investigated the more I realised that actually these Afro-Cuban dances trained your ears and body at the same time.
-Secondly, I realised that once you can do these dances, salsa is actually very easy.
+The more I investigated, the more I realized that these Afro-Cuban dances trained your ears and body simultaneously.
+Secondly, once you can do these dances, salsa is very easy.

 The second level of our clave salsa musical hearing program still focuses on rumba.
-But this time we add the drum.
-The speed changes to be a little faster than the previous level.
-And the objective is for you to recognise the clave on different musical variation, since the tempo of a song is generally one of the reason why students quickly lose the beat.
+But this time, we add the drum—the speed changes and is a little faster than the previous level.
+And the objective is for you to recognize the clave on different musical variations (since the tempo of a song is generally one of the reasons why students quickly lose the beat).

 You might be tempted to think this is a waste of time.
-But if I am giving you the secret now its because this is the fastest way for you to develop good hearing for the clave salsa.
+But if I am giving you the secret now, it’s because this is the fastest way to develop good hearing for the clave salsa.

 Here, we listen to salsa music.
-Ideally, we choose a slower pace salsa without too many changes in rhythm.
-In the example I provide, you can hear the clave at the beginning, but as instruments kick in it becomes harder to spot where it is.
-One thing to remember is that the clave itself is pretty simple and repetitive.
-It’s a bit like a factory worker whose only task is to punch holes in a steel material.
-It does not matter, what other people in the factory do, or the level of noise around you, your only job is to punch holes.
-Similarly, with the clave you do not let yourself be distracted by other instruments but only play the clave over and over.
-Once you are proficient in doing this, only then can you veer to other instruments.
+Ideally, we choose a slower-pace salsa without too many changes in rhythm.
+In the example I provide, you can hear the clave at the beginning, but as instruments kick in, it becomes harder to spot where it is.
+One thing to remember is that the clave itself is simple and repetitive.
+It’s like a factory worker whose only task is to punch holes in a steel material.
+It does not matter, what other people in the factory do, or the noise around you; your only job is to punch holes.
+Similarly, with the clave, you do not let yourself be distracted by other instruments but only play the clave repeatedly.
+Once you are proficient in doing this, you can veer to other instruments.

-By now you should be comfortable putting clave salsa into anything.
-Still some songs don’t seem to have it, or it quickly fades away.
+By now, you should be comfortable putting clave salsa into anything.
+Still, some songs don’t have it, or it fades away quickly.
 What should you do in those cases?
-If you spent the time on the previous levels, especially the 1 to 3, you will be able to develop a “feel” for the clave.
-By now your ears are well trained and believe it or not they can perceive the rhythm of a song.
-Of course, if you went straight to the level 5 and disregarded the previous ones, you will struggle.
+If you spent time on the previous levels, especially the 1 to 3, you will develop a “feel” for the clave.
+By now, your ears are well trained; believe it or not, they can perceive the rhythm of a song.
+But, of course, if you went straight to level 5 and disregarded the previous ones, you would struggle.